-7. RETIREMENT
+NOTE 7 - RETIREMENT

-The GOED participates in the South Dakota Retirement System (SDRS), a cost-sharing, multiple-employer defined benefit pension plan established to provide retirement, disability, and survivor benefits for employees of the State and its political subdivisions.
+The GOED participates in the South Dakota Retirement Systems (SDRS), a cost-sharing, multiple-employer defined benefit pension plan established to provide retirement, disability, and survivor benefits for employees of the State and its political subdivisions.
+The SDRS provides retirement, disability, and survivor benefits.
+The right to receive retirement benefits vests after three years of credited service.
 Authority for establishing, administering, and amending plan provisions is found in SDCL 3-12.
-The SDRS issues a publicly available financial report that includes financial statements, footnote disclosures, and required supplementary information for the plan.
-That report may be obtained by writing to the SDRS, P.O.
-Box 1098, Pierre, SD 57501-1098 or by calling (605)773-3731.
-Additionally, the State of South Dakota's Comprehensive Annual Financial Report will report the State's proportionate share of the plan.
-The Comprehensive Annual Financial Report can be obtained by writing to the Department of Legislative Audit, 427 South Chapelle, c/o 500 East Capitol, Pierre, South Dakota 57501 or by calling (605)773-3595.
+The SDRS issues a publicly available financial report that includes financial statements and required supplementary information.
+That report may be obtained at http://sdrs.sd.gov/publication.aspx or by writing to the SDRS, PO Box 1098, Pierre, SD 57501-1098 or by calling (605)773-3731.